What is Rivers Cuomo Net Worth?

 One year after the founding of Fury, Cuomo changed the group’s name to Avant Garde, a glam metal outfit, to play heavier metal more in line with his tastes.
 Throughout high school, Cuomo led Avant Garde and is credited with significantly influencing the band members.

 Rivers and Avant Garde relocated to Los Angeles in 1989.
-The band performed several notable concerts there before deciding to alter their name to Zoom to become more marketable and specialised.
+The band performed several notable concerts there before deciding to alter their name to Zoom to become more marketable and specialized.

 Rivers did not graduate while enrolled in the Guitar Institute since he was not attending classes.